 We had lunch at Cafe Hollywood on one of the side streets.
 It is an Asian fusion restaurant so they have traditional Korean food but they also have things like pizza and French fries.
 They have a Cafe on the first floor and a restaurant on the second.
 The fresh squeezed juices are amazing.

 Clarissa’s favorite part of Insadong was Dr Fish.
 For 9,000 won, you put your feet in the water and little fish come and eat the dead skin off your feet.
 At first, she was afraid because it tickled.
 But by the end, she let them nibble her hand.
-Apparently my feet are the most gross, becoming the fish seemed to like me best…
+Apparently my feet are the most gross, because the fish seemed to like me best…

 After Insadong, we took the subway to Children’s Grand Park to see the Seoul Children’s Museum.
 Admission costs 4,000 won per person but children under 3 are free.
 It was well worth the cost.
 There were 4 floors of exhibits that all of us enjoyed.
 You could pretend to be blind and get on the subway, learn about animals or space, play dress up, build a house, or play with water.
 Most exhibits were explained in both Hangul and English.
 If we lived here, we would buy a membership.
 I think the museum is geared towards kids second grade and under.